umermansoor/autoscan/README.md

 autoscan --model gemini/gemini-2.0-flash path/to/your/file.pdf

 # Provide additional instructions for the LLM:
-autoscan --instructions "This is an invoice; use GitHub tables" path/to/your/file.pdf
+autoscan --instructions "This is an invoice; skip disclaimers" path/to/your/file.pdf

-# Save LLM calls for debugging:
-autoscan --save-llm-calls path/to/your/file.pdf
 ```

 ### Accuracy Levels

-- **`low`** and **`medium`**: Pages processed concurrently (faster).
-Pages are processed independently without previous page context for maximum speed.
+- **`low`**: Pages processed concurrently (faster).
+Pages are processed independently without previous page context for maximum speed and slightly lower inference costs.
 - **`high`**: Pages processed sequentially (slower but more accurate).
 The entire previous page markdown AND the previous page image are sent as context, which increases token usage (cost) and runtime but provides better formatting consistency.

-Note: `medium` is treated the same as `low` for backwards compatibility.

 ### Programmatic Example